guiandrew-pt/blogy-microservice-dotnet8/README.md

     • Create a MySQL(UserService) database and the necessary tables:

       CREATE TABLE Users (
           Id INT AUTO_INCREMENT PRIMARY KEY,
           Username VARCHAR(50) NOT NULL,
           Email VARCHAR(100) NOT NULL UNIQUE,
           PasswordHash VARCHAR(50) NOT NULL,
           FirstName VARCHAR(50) NOT NULL,
           LastName VARCHAR(50) NOT NULL,
           ProfilePictureUrl VARCHAR(255), -- Optional
           DateCreated DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP
       );

       CREATE TABLE UserProfile (
           UserId INT PRIMARY KEY, -- Foreign Key to User.Id Bio TEXT,
           WebsiteUrl VARCHAR(255),
           SocialLinks JSON,       -- Key-value pairs for social links FOREIGN KEY (UserId) REFERENCES Users(Id) ON DELETE CASCADE );

+    • Create an index on MySQL to make fast performance search:

+      CREATE INDEX idx_username ON Users (Username);

     • Create a MongoDB(PostService) database and the necessary tables:

       {
         "_id": "ObjectId",                      // MongoDB ObjectId for the post "Title": "string",                      // Required: max 30 characters "Content": "string",                    // Required
         "ThumbnailUrl": "string",               // Optional: URL to the thumbnail image "DateCreated": "ISODate",               // Required: creation date
         "DateUpdated": "ISODate",               // Required: last update date "Published": true,                      // Required: publication status (true/false)

         "Comment": [                           // One-to-Many Relationship: Comments on the post {
             "_id": "ObjectId",                  // MongoDB ObjectId for the comment "Content": "string",                // Required: content of the comment "PostId": "ObjectId",               // Reference to the related Post "DateCreated": "ISODate",           // Required: creation date of the comment "UserId": 1,                        // Required: MySQL User.Id (foreign key reference) "LikeCount": 10,                    // Tracks the number of likes for the comment "IsEdited": false                   // Tracks if the comment was edited }
         ],

         "TagIds": [                             // Many-to-Many Relationship with Tags (via Tag IDs) "ObjectId",                           // MongoDB ObjectId for the tag "ObjectId"                            // MongoDB ObjectId of another related tag ],

         "UserId": 1,                            // Required: MySQL User.Id (foreign key reference for the post author) "ViewCount": 100,                       // Tracks how many times the post was viewed "LikeCount": 25
       }

       {
         "_id": "ObjectId",                  // MongoDB ObjectId for the tag "Name": "string",                   // Tag name: max 30 characters "PostIds": [                        // Tracks which posts are using this tag "ObjectId",                       // MongoDB ObjectId of the related post "ObjectId"                        // MongoDB ObjectId of another related post ],

         "UsageCount": 5,                    // Tracks how often the tag is used "CreatedDate": "ISODate",           // When the tag was created "LastUsedDate": "ISODate",          // When the tag was last used "Description": "string"             // Short description of the tag }

 ##### 3. Gateway Configuration: